uincore/lane-finder/README.md

 Lane vanishing point distance is a distance from bottom of an image to straight lane perspective center on flat road in pixels.
 It don't have to be precise value - program will adjust it during video frames processing.

-4. Set [meters per pixel coefficient](https://github.com/wakeful-sun/lane-finder/blob/105d35d85a5edc6c61776560e8a3858a6aa0f6e2/code/main.py#L26) that corresponds to bottom of an image for proper scailing.
+4. Set [meters per pixel coefficient](https://github.com/wakeful-sun/lane-finder/blob/105d35d85a5edc6c61776560e8a3858a6aa0f6e2/code/main.py#L26) that corresponds to bottom of an image for proper scaling.

 ``` python
 x_meters_per_pixel = 3.7 / 700